jiahao42/MIT-JOS/lab1/lab1-exercise1-2.md

 ## Exercise 1
-Familiarize your self with assembly language meterial
+> Exercise 1.
+Familiarize yourself with the assembly language materials available on the 6.828 reference page.
+You don't have to read them now, but you'll almost certainly want to refer to some of this material when reading and writing x86 assembly.
 <!-- more -->

+> We do recommend reading the section "The Syntax" in Brennan's Guide to Inline Assembly.
+It gives a good (and quite brief) description of the AT&T assembly syntax we'll be using with the GNU assembler in JOS.

 ---

 ## Exercise 2
-##### Use GDB command to trace into the ROM BIOS for a few more instructions and try to guess what it might be doing
+> Use GDB's si (Step Instruction) command to trace into the ROM BIOS for a few more instructions, and try to guess what it might be doing.
+You might want to look at Phil Storrs I/O Ports Description, as well as other materials on the 6.828 reference materials page.
+No need to figure out all the details - just the general idea of what the BIOS is doing first.

 First of all, I would like to add this line in `~/.gdbinit` :
 `set disassembly-flavor intel`, this can make gdb use the Intel style assembly